Last updated on February 11th, 2021 at 07:00 am

 Want to know the biggest trend in the diet and nutrition space this year?
 Direct-to-consumer.
-2019 saw an onslaught of D2C nutrition startups launch new brands or experience breakout growth.
+2020 saw an onslaught of D2C nutrition startups launch new brands or experience breakout growth.
 Some newly familiar names now include Noom and Ritual, both of whom raised boatloads of venture capital to bring nutritional services directly to consumers (albeit for weight-loss advice and vitamins, respectively).
 But those definitely aren’t the only two making waves.
-Thousands of DTC brands are disrupting nutrition from every angle imaginable.
+Thousands of new brands are disrupting nutrition from every angle imaginable.
 From personalized nutrient subscriptions to organic produce boxes to fresh dog food delivery, it’s an exciting time to be a D2C nutrition startup.

 Read on to discover the fastest-growing direct to consumer brands in nutrition and better understand what’s driving their growth.